bendqh1/javascript/selection/select_an_element_in_a_open_shadow_root.md

+The shadowRoot property is a key concept in web development related to Web Components and Shadow DOM.
+It is a property of an HTML element that represents the root of the shadow tree for an element that has been assigned a shadow DOM.

+A shadowRoot can be open or closed and this deals with open ones.

 ## Stage 1

 Select the *wrapper element* **nearest above** the `#shadow-root (open)` pseudo element, by some attribute.
 For exmaple, if it doesn't have a CSS ID or CSS class then an **attribue alone** or an attribute and a value: